Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 $ npm install -g polymer-cli
 ```

+Also make sure that your version of Node.js is supported by the Polymer CLI.
+Run `node --version` to check the version of Node.js that you have installed and see our official [node version support policy](node-support) for more details.

 ## Overview {#overview}

 The Polymer CLI is our official command-line tool for Polymer projects and Web Components.
 Its features include: